 Meanwhile, melt the butter for the filling in a small pan.
 Remove from heat and add the currants, sugar, lemon zest, cinnamon, allspice, nutmeg and diced dried papaya or mixed peel.
 Set aside until ready to use.

 Once pastry has chilled, preheat oven to 400F/200C and line a large baking sheet/tray.
 Roll out the pastry on a floured surface to approx 4-5mm/ ⅕in thick.
-Cut out circles 10cm/4in diameter and place around one tbsp of the filling in each.
+Cut out circles 10cm/4in diameter and place around one tablespoon of the filling in each.

 Pinch together the sides of the circle of pastry to join it together, using a little water if needed to help it stick.
 They should feel pretty well filled, so not too much extra pastry but not about to burst open.
 Turn the pastry over so the join is on the bottom, put on the lined baking sheet and gently press down to flatten slightly.
 Repeat with the rest of the circles and roll out the trimmings of the pastry again to make more.